-It takes about five minutes to start a WordPress blog on Bluehost.
+It takes about five minutes to start a WordPress blog on Bluehost (who is a site sponsor).
 It’s an inexpensive but very reliable host for most beginners.

-However, if I was starting a side business today knowing what I know now, I wouldn’t start a blog.
+However, if I was to start a side business today knowing what I know now, I wouldn’t start a blog.
 Income took a long time to build, and most blogs don’t ever get there.